Skip to content

 Name Description

-Factory Allowed LLMs (1) Intervene before cat retrive llm settings
+Factory Allowed LLMs (1) Intervene before cat retrieve llm settings

-Factory Allowed Embedders (2) Intervene before cat retrive embedder settings
+Factory Allowed Embedders (2) Intervene before cat retrieve embedder settings

 1. Input arguments